prod-feng/Singularity-build-yum-agent/README.md

 ```

-Obviously,  the '%{_db_backend}' is not defince.
+Obviously,  the '%{_db_backend}' is not defined.
 Not sure what it really is, add it to " ~/.rpmmacros".

 ```
 %_db_backend bdb